Sailboat Solar – Series vs Parallel & Shading

 The Solar Solution For Us

 Now we know we will wire the panels in parallel and mount them parallel with the boom.
-Which means we will be able to fit five of our six panels we removed off of the RV across the stern of the boat.
-That will give us 800 watts of solar plus the 390 watts that the previous owner installed.
-That’s a whopping 1190 watts of solar!
+This means we will be able to fit five of the six panels we removed off of the RV across the stern of the boat.
+That will give us a whopping 1400 watts of solar!

 Want more details on the solar products we use?

-- All things Off The Grid here: https://www.gonewiththewynns.com/living-off-grid-rv-sailboat
+- All things Off The Grid here: gonewiththewynns.com/living-off-grid-rv-sailboat

 Equipment used to film this video: